Mortens4444/LegoMindstromsEV3/README.md

 Using the code in another solution shouldn't be hard.
 Just reference the **MindstormCore** project and use the following code snippet.

+It also uses ChatGPT to communicate with.
+In order to obtain a valid OpenAI API Key, you need to create one at https://platform.openai.com/account/api-keys, and set it as an environment variable called OpenAI:ApiKey.
+Developers can use this command to create a secret in developer console: dotnet user-secrets set "OpenAI:ApiKey" "openai-api-key"

 ## Connect to brick
 ```
 var brick = new Brick("COM1"); // Note that you need to find the correct COM port to connect.